Management Courses (MGT)

 MGT 4360.
 Health Care Management: Theory and Strategy (3).
 Prerequisite: MGT 3010.
 This course examines management practices and strategies of health care organizations in the current social, economic, and political environment.

 MGT 4450.
 Special Topics in Management (3).
-This course offers the student an opportunity to explore and study a special current management topic not covered in other management courses.
+This course offers the student an opportunity to explore and study a special current management topic in an emerging area of study.